Edit

 If you're using Azure Kubernetes Service on Windows Server 2019 or Windows Server 2022

-The Azure Kubernetes Service current architecture on Windows Server 2019 and Windows Server 2022 will be retired on 27 March 2028.
-Starting on March 27 2028, you no longer get support, security and quality updates for your existing Azure Kubernetes Service clusters.
-Additionally, you won't be able to deploy, upgrade or scale the current architecture of Azure Kubernetes Service on Windows Server 2019 and Windows Server 2022.
+The AKS Arc current architecture on Windows Server 2019 and Windows Server 2022 will be retired on March 27, 2028.
+Starting on March 27 2028, you no longer get support, security and quality updates for your existing AKS Arc clusters.
+You also won't be able to deploy, upgrade or scale the current architecture of Azure Kubernetes Service on Windows Server 2019 and Windows Server 2022.
+Between now and March 2028, we will not add support for any new Windows Server SKUs; for example, Windows Server 2025 is not supported on AKS Arc.

 If you're using Azure Kubernetes Service on Azure Local, version 22H2

-If you're using AKS on Azure Local, version 22H2, be aware that Azure Local, version 22H2 will reach end of service on May 31 2025.
-After that, you won't receive monthly security and quality updates that provide protection from the latest security threats.
+If you're using AKS Arc on Azure Local, version 22H2, be aware that Azure Local version 22H2 reached its end of service on May 31, 2025.
+As such, you won't receive monthly security and quality updates that provide protection from the latest security threats.
 To continue receiving updates, we recommend updating to the latest version of Azure Local.

 Evaluate if Azure Local is right for you